surveyjs/survey-library/docs/design-survey-conditional-logic.md

 #### `countInArray`

-*Definition*: `countInArray(questionName: expression, dataFieldName: string, filter?: expression): number`
+*Definition*: `countInArray(question: expression, dataFieldName: string, filter?: expression): number`

 Returns the total number of array items in which a specified data field has a value other than `null` or `undefined`.
 This data field is searched in an array that contains a user response to a [Multi-Select Matrix](https://surveyjs.io/form-library/examples/multi-select-matrix-question/), [Dynamic Matrix](https://surveyjs.io/form-library/examples/dynamic-matrix-add-new-rows/), or [Dynamic Panel](/form-library/examples/duplicate-group-of-fields-in-form/) question.